Pi-31415/sciroc-yolo/README.md

 # Notes

-- there are some warnings when installing required python packages
+- There are some warnings when installing required python packages, but does not affect the simulation at all.